All Books

 by Karen Berman, Joe Knight

-Unlock the secrets of finance and start making smarter business decisions.
+Unlock the secrets of financial statements to make smarter business decisions.

 Key Takeaways

-• Read income statements, balance sheets, and cash flow statements confidently.
+• Read income statements, balance sheets, and cash flow statements.

-• Use financial data as a tool to drive tangible business results.
+• Use financial data to drive profitable business results.

 Who Should Read